coinable/coinable-docs/docs/developers/checkouts/getting-started.md

 `success_url` - The URL of the page that the customer will be directed to on a successful checkout.
 Additional params can be passed such as `{ORDER_NUMBER}`.

-`request_currency` - You can specify the checkout currency both in token representation, or the fiat representation using an appropriate mint.
+`request_currency` - You can specify the checkout currency both in a fiat representation, or a token representation using an appropriate mint.

 `products` - An array of `Product` objects where the `Product` object is defined by the following fields.